luciebinder/ws-openness-2025/content/4_additional/quick_tutorial_ws.md

 A workflow in GitHub is an automated process that runs a series of steps in response to specific events in your repository, like pushing a file, editing content, or publishing your site.
 In our case, it’s what builds your Jupyter Book ("deploy-book") and publishes it as a website using GitHub Pages ("pages build and deployment").
 ```

 2\.
 Now, click on “deploy-book” on the left side.
-On the right side, you should see a button called "Run workflow".

 ![Image of the tab where deploy-book is located.](../../static/deploy-book.png)

 3\.
-Click on “Run workflow” and then again on "Run workflow" (green button).
+Click on the button “Run workflow” located on the right-hand side and then again on "Run workflow" (green button).

 ![Image of the tab run workflow buttons.](../../static/run-workflow.png)